apache/trafficserver/doc/developer-guide/plugins/io/transformations.en.rst

 in iocore.
 As mentioned earlier, a given vconnection can have a maximum of one read operation and one write operation being performed on it.
-The vconnection user gets information about the operation being performed by examining the VIO returned by a call to :c:func:`TSVConnRead` or :c:func:`TSVConnWrite`.
-The implementer, in turn, gets a handle on the VIO operation by examining the VIO returned by :c:func:`TSVConnReadVIOGet` or :c:func:`TSVConnWriteVIOGet` (recall that every vconnection created through the Traffic Server API has an associated read VIO and write VIO, even if it only supports reading or writing).
+The vconnection user gets information about the operation being performed by examining the VIO returned by a call to :func:`TSVConnRead` or :func:`TSVConnWrite`.
+The implementer, in turn, gets a handle on the VIO operation by examining the VIO returned by :func:`TSVConnReadVIOGet` or :func:`TSVConnWriteVIOGet` (recall that every vconnection created through the Traffic Server API has an associated read VIO and write VIO, even if it only supports reading or writing).